zooxyt/scheme-tutorial/chapters/05_expression.md

 ```

 The `;` in the code means the text starts from ";" to the end of the line
 are "comments".
-Comments doens't do anything to your program, you just write
+Comments does not do anything to your program, you just write
 anything you want in the comments to make you code easy to understand by
 people.